GuoBioinfoLab/TCellSI/README.md

-# TstateScore
+# TCSS
-TstateScore is a tool to calculate the scores of 8 T-cell status from gene expression datasets in RNA-Seq
+TCSS is a tool to assess the degree of eight distinct T-cell states from gene expression profiles.
+The major algorithm of TCSS is shown as follows:

 ## Installation